TURTLE MOON STUDIOS

 Above: Hand stitching the border edge of my "David Wax Museum: 3 of Potholders (Coins) in the Kitchen Tarot" piece in June, 2012, with Libby supervising.

-Susan Shie (pronounced "shy") lives in Wooster, Ohio with her husband Jimmy Acord.
-Both have studios in their home and are fulltime artists.
-Shie, born in 1950, holds a MFA - Master of Fine Arts degree from Kent State University School of Art and a BA from The College of Wooster (1981, Phi Beta Kappa.)
+I live in Wooster, Ohio with my husband Jimmy Acord.
+We both have studios in our home and are fulltime artists.
+I was born in 1950, and hold an MFA - Master of Fine Arts degree from Kent State University School of Art and a BA from The College of Wooster (1981, Phi Beta Kappa.)
 Both degrees are in Painting.
-Her medium is quilted narrative paintings, a form of art quilts, which are time capsules of current events and her own diary musings, often created within the context of her Kitchen Tarot project.
+My medium is stitched narrative paintings, a form of art quilts, which are time capsules of current events and my own diary musings, often created within the context of my epic Kitchen Tarot project (1998 to 2024.)

-Shie has received two NEA Grants (1990-1 and 1994-5), four Ohio Arts Council Individual Artist Grants (most recent in 1998) and Artist in Residences in New York City, China, Ireland, and Alfred University in Alfred, NY.
-Shie received a $50,000.
+I've received two NEA Grants (1990-1 and 1994-5), four Ohio Arts Council Individual Artist Grants (most recent in 1998) and Artist in Residences in New York City, China, Ireland, and Alfred University in Alfred, NY.
+I received a $50,000.
 Major Artist Fellowship from The Ohio Arts Council and NEA in 1990-91.
-She won the "Best of Show" award in 1987, at the first of her eleven Quilt National exhibitions.
-She was given the Teacher of the Year 2008 award by Professional Quilter Magazine.
-And now her Episode #1013 is being shown on The Quilt Show online, debuting on June 18, 20112.
+She won the "Best of Show" award in 1987, at the first of my 13 Quilt National exhibitions.
+I was given the Teacher of the Year 2008 award by Professional Quilter Magazine.
+Look for her Episode #1013 on The Quilt Show online, if you're a subscriber to that marvelous program!

 Turtle Moon Studios